ChaseDudas/ToDo-List/README.md

 Build a To Do List App similar to this: https://to-do-test-app.firebaseapp.com/.

+* Total number of uncompleted tasks should display at the bottom *

 No backend required (Data does not need to persist).

 Utilize React and Mobx (bonus points for Typescript).